 Long Compton is a village and parish in South Warwickshire.
-It is part of the Cotswolds Area of Outstanding Natural Beauty and has many of the characteristics of a typical Cotswold village - thatched limestone cottages, medieval church, pretty hedge-rowed lanes leading out to gentle green hills.
+It is part of the Cotswolds National Landscape (formerly the Cotswolds Area of Outstanding Natural Beauty) and has many of the characteristics of a typical Cotswold village - thatched limestone cottages, medieval church, pretty hedge-rowed lanes leading out to gentle green hills.
 It is a lovely place to live and visit and is fortunate to be positioned within easy reach of both Oxford and Stratford upon Avon, as well as all of the well-known attractions in the Cotswolds itself - the Neolithic stone circle - the Rollright Stones - is within walking distance.

 Long Compton is an ancient village.
 Established in early Saxon times (village legend tells of a visit from St Augustine in the sixth century!), it appears in the Domesday Book and was granted its own Fair in the Middle Ages.
 During Tudor and Stuart times the village became part of the estate of the Earls of Northampton whilst the small and now deserted hamlet of Weston came under the control of the Sheldon family (of Sheldon tapestry fame).
 Both families were strong supporters of the King during the Civil War and Long Compton suffered more than most from that devastating conflict - aside from the church, no house in Long Compton pre-dates the Civil War, evidencing the destruction which several armies passing through and staying in the village brought in their wake.